cherrysri1997/BattleshipGame/README.md

 Since we don't want to have a central server, then the idea would be is to make one of the player's device, a server and the other one, a client.
 And then create a link for a game share it to the opponent and challenge.

 Another idea is to enable the hotspot/bluetooth on one device and getting opponent's device connected to it, so that they are in the same network.
 Then connection provider is considered a server and connection seeking device as a client.
+For this to happen both the devices are supposed to be within a certain boundary and vicinity (like within a radius of 10 to 20 metres).
+Similar to Mini Militia.